Chekinm/DI-Bootcamp/readme.md

-This is repositor for bootcamp exercise!
+This is repository for bootcamp exercise!
 (c) Mikhail Chekin.